bmurphCRM/Account-Map-Search/README.md

-# Account Map Search Component - Complete Documentation
+# Account Map Search Component

 A Lightning Web Component that enables users to search for service provider accounts and display them on an interactive map with color-coded indicators.<br><br>